vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ![image](/assets/2025-05-20/030.png)

-## Prepare the current weather data source
+## Prepare the current-weather data source

 In Peakboard Designer, we create a new JSON data source.
 We will use this for our current weather API call.